-We had \$1,628 million and \$1,567 million of royalty payables in our balance sheet at September 30, 2020 and September 30, 2019, respectively.
+We had \$1,880 million and \$1,628 million of royalty payables in our balance sheet at September 30, 2021 and September 30, 2020, respectively.

 In many instances, the Company commits to pay our recording artists and songwriters royalties in advance of future sales.
 The Company accounts for these advances under the related guidance in FASB ASC Topic 928, Entertainment-Music ("ASC 928").
 Under ASC 928, the Company capitalizes as assets certain advances that it believes are recoverable from future royalties to be earned by the recording artist or songwriter.
 Recoverability is assessed upon initial commitment of the advance based upon the Company's forecast of anticipated revenue from the sale of future and existing albums or musical compositions.
-In determining whether the advance is recoverable, the Company evaluates the current and past popularity of the recording artist or songwriter, the initial or expected commercial acceptability of the product, the current and past popularity of the genre of music that the product is designed to appeal to, and other relevant factors.
+In determining whether the advance is recoverable, the Company evaluates the current and past popularity of the recording artist or songwriter, the sales history of the recording artist or songwriter, the initial or expected commercial acceptability of the product, the current and past popularity of the genre of music that the product is designed to appeal to, and other relevant factors.
 Advances vary in both amount and expected life based on the underlying recording artist or songwriter.
 To the extent that a portion of an outstanding advance is no longer deemed recoverable, that amount will be expensed in the period the determination is made.

-We had \$489 million and \$378 million of advances in our balance sheet at September 30, 2020 and September 30, 2019, respectively.
+We had \$830 million and \$489 million of advances in our balance sheet at September 30, 2021 and September 30, 2020, respectively.
 We believe such advances are recoverable through future royalties to be earned by the applicable recording artists and songwriters.